lexibank/tlopo/out/vol1/chapter8.md

-The setting of sharp spikes or slivers of wood or bamboo, hardened in the fire, either directly into a path, or at the bottom of a pit, is also known in Fiji (Bauan soki, 'spike'; lovosa 'pitfall man trap'), but I cannot locate any other Oceanic reflexes of PMP &ast;suja .
+The setting of sharp spikes or slivers of wood or bamboo, hardened in the fire, either directly into a path, or at the bottom of a pit, is also known in Fiji (Bauan _soki_, 'spike'; _lovosa_ 'pitfall man trap'), but I cannot locate any other Oceanic reflexes of PMP _&ast;suja_.
 Nonetheless, given the external evidence, the reconstruction must stand.
 It may be that this was primarily a warfare technique, and that a different term was used for the pit-trapping without spikes of pigs and smaller ground animals like lizards.

 <a id="s-13"></a>
 ## 13. Snare trap

 Birds are caught for food throughout the region, often by netting or by ground snares, fashioned from a spring-laden twig and a noose.
 Although I can locate many terms which refer to snare, noose and bird trap, the cognate sets collected are few.
 The following term was both a noun and a verb.
-Terms reflecting &ast;&ast;piti in MM and SES languages seem to be local inventions formed from a noun &ast;&ast;pit (after loss of POc &ast;-a) with the addition of the transitive suffix &ast; -i- .
+Terms reflecting _&ast;&ast;piti_ in MM and SES languages seem to be local inventions formed from a noun _&ast;&ast;pit_ (after loss of POc _&ast;-a_) with the addition of the transitive suffix _&ast;-i-_.

 <table>
 <tr>